urbanetter/webcomponent-talk/web-components.md

 # jQuery for web components

-**Polyfill for web components**, which allow web components even for Internet Explorer 9!
+**Polyfill for web components**, which allow web components for most of the browsers we support.
+Only exception is IE9 which works partly.
+(IE10+ is mostly fine).

+=> Test early but chances are good it works.

 https://github.com/Polymer/platform